-Did you know that stress is one of the main causes of poor digestion?
-Of course food matters, but optimal digestion involves more factors than what’s on your plate.
-To improve digestion I recommend my clients integrate these 5 non-food related activities and you’ll see a significant change in your bloat, belly aches, indigestion and weight:
+Did you know, stress is one of the main causes of poor digestion?
+Of course food matters, but optimal assimilation involves more than what’s on your plate.
+Integrate these 5 non-food related activities and you’ll see a significant change in your bloat, belly aches, indigestion and weight:

-- Instead of looking at what you’re eating, look at how you’re eating.
 Resist eating fast.
 Panicked eating is stressful eating.
 Slow down.
 Savor.
 Stress chemistry is a major reason for poor digestion.
 It’s crucial to reverse that at the start of each meal and give your body a chance by eating when you’re calm.